 Autism Spectrum Disorders, or ASD, is a complex developmental and neurological condition that typically appears during the first three years of life.
 It affects brain function, particularly in the areas of social interaction and communication skills.
 Classic symptoms include delayed talking, lack of interest in playing with other children, not wanting to be held or cuddled and poor eye contact.
 There is no known cause for ASD, but both genetics and environment are believed to play a role.

-The Center for Disease Control and Prevention (CDC) estimates one in every 88 American children has been identified with Autism Spectrum Disorders.
-The number of children being diagnosed with ASD has grown 23 percent since 2009.
+The Center for Disease Control and Prevention (CDC) estimates 1 in every 68 American children has been identified with ASD.
 It is five times more common in boys than in girls.

 People with ASD often repeat behaviors and have narrow, obsessive interests.
-These types of behavior can affect eating habits and food choices.
-This can lead to health concerns like:
+These types of behavior can affect eating habits and food choices, and this can possibly lead to the following health concerns.

 - Not Eating Enough Food.
 Kids with autism may have difficulty focusing on one task for an extended period of time.
 It may be hard for a child to sit down and eat a meal from start to finish.

 - Constipation.
 This problem is usually caused by a child's limited food choices.
 It can be remedied through a high-fiber diet, plenty of fluids and regular physical activity.

 - Medication Interactions.
 Some stimulant medications used with autism, such as Ritalin, lower appetite.
 This can reduce the amount of food a child eats, which can affect growth.
 Other medications may increase appetite or affect the absorption of certain vitamins and minerals.
 If your child takes medication, ask your health care provider about possible side effects.